ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 : algorithms that detect the presence of an unknown Accessory traveling with a person over time.

 **Target**:
-: a target of (attempted) Unwanted Tracking.
+: a individual who an Attacker is attempting to track without their consent.
 A Target may or may not own a Location-tracking Accessory.

 # Security Considerations